FrankThonig/TestCase.Selenium.Grid/README.md

 #### *Page Objects*

-The test case covers two websites:
+The test case covers two web sites:

-- search website
+- search web site
-- results website
+- results web site

-In the source code, each of these websites is represented by its own `[...]Page` class.
+In the source code, each of these web sites is represented by its own `[...]Page` class.
 For implementation the page object pattern was applied.

 ##### *`PageObject`* class